Granary/granary2/README.md

 Granary has several novelties.
 The instrumentation model is unique in that it allows instrumentation tools to take control of the just-in-time basic block decoder.
-This feature enables tools to implement things like tracing (typically imlpemented as a core optimization in DBT systems).
+This feature enables tools to implement things like tracing (typically implemented as a core optimization in DBT systems).

 Granary also has a flexible virtual register and inline assembly system.
 Instrumentation tools can specify what assembly instructions they want to inject